ccnmtl/teachdentistryhugo/content/page/late-career-academics.md

 ## Joseph McManus, DMD, MS, MHA, MBA, MS

-Dr. Joseph McManus is currently the Executive Director of Community DentCare.
-He practiced pediatric dentistry for over 25 years and has served on the faculty of Columbia University College of Dental Medicine where he held positions of Associate Professor, Associate Dean and the Executive Director of the Faculty Practices.
-He now serves as an Associate Clinical Professor of Dental Medicine at Columbia University and as a consultant for Henry Schein Professional Practice Transitions Division.
+Dr. Joseph McManus practiced pediatric dentistry for over 25 years and has served on the faculty of Columbia University College of Dental Medicine where he held positions of Associate Professor, Associate Dean and the Executive Director of the Faculty Practices.
+He now serves as an Associate Professor of Dental Medicine and the Executive Director of Community DentCare at Columbia University and as a consultant for Henry Schein Professional Practice Transitions Division.

-Watch this video to learn more about Dr. McManus’ career in teaching dentistry. {{< youtube id="qHBNyYWo0mo" vtitle="As a dental academic, you can make changes" vperson="Courtney Chinn, DDS, MPH" vdetail1="Director, Advanced Education Program in Pediatric Dentistry" vdetail2="NYU College of Dentistry" vtranscript="transcript_mcmanus_concerns.pdf" >}}
+Watch this video to learn more about Dr. McManus’ career in teaching dentistry. {{< youtube id="qHBNyYWo0mo" vtitle="The experiences I have had in dental academics are unparalleled." vperson="Joseph McManus, DMD, MS, MHA, MBA, MS" vdetail1="Executive Director of Community DentCare &  Associate Professor of Dental Medicine" vdetail2="Columbia University College of Dental Medicine" vtranscript="transcript_mcmanus_concerns.pdf" >}}